Small Business Associations

 - Pennsylvania State Data Center: Pennsylvania's site for demographic and economic data.

-- Population Projections from the U.S. Census: Find national and state population projections.
+- Population and Housing Unit Estimates from the U.S. Census: Find national and state population estimates.

 - NAICS/SIC Code Lookup: Use this page to determine the SIC code or NAICS code for a business type or to convert an SIC code to a NAICS code or vice versa.
 To Find a Code: Type a keyword in the Enter a Search Keyword Box and click NAICS Search.
 An Index entry page will be returned with a NAICS code.
 Clicking on the NAICS code will bring up a definition that will include the corresponding SIC code.